rackerlabs/support-how-to/content/office-365/manage-multi-factor-authentication-for-users-in-office-365.md

 ### Reset existing multi-factor authentication configuration for a user

 Your user may lose access to the device that they used to register with multi-factor authentication.
-When this occurs, you will need to reset their multi-factor settings so that they can re-register.
+When this occurs, you need to reset their multi-factor settings so that they can re-register.

 Use the following steps to reset the existing multi-factor authentication configuration for a user: